SAP/spartacus-docs/_pages/home/updating-to-version-221121.7/migration.md

 4. Update Spartacus to 221121.7.
 For more information, see [Updating Spartacus to 221121.7](#updating-spartacus-to-2211217).
 5. Modernize your storefront to use the standalone `bootstrapApplication()` function.
 For more information, see [Modernizing Your Storefront to Use the Standalone Bootstrap Application](#modernizing-your-storefront-to-use-the-standalone-bootstrap-application).
 6. Migrate your custom components to standalone components.
 This step is optional, but strongly recommended.
 For more information, see [Standalone Components in Spartacus](#standalone-components-in-spartacus).
 7. Enable Non-Destructive Hydration.
 This is required for projects that use server-side rendering (SSR).
+For more information, see [Enabling Non-Destructive Hydration (SSR Only)](#enabling-non-destructive-hydration-ssr-only).

 ## Updating Your Angular Libraries